vavgustov/debug-extras/README.md

 ## Styling
 DebugExtras inject CSS to the page on methods call.
 You can override styles and set your fonts, margins, etc using `.debug-extras` wrapper.
-Just look to page html sources to get an idea.
+Just look to page sources to get an idea.

 ## License